Date: 29-11-2025Time: 09:00-18:00Location: Neude 11, Utrecht

 Manosphere: How to reach out to boys and men.
 A simple solution, yet by no means easy.
 Organised by Emancipator.
 From 09:30-11:00 in room Podium.
 Language: Dutch.

 The boy that is not embraced by the village will burn it down to feel its warmth.
 This Ubuntu expression will be start of an interactive workshop on how to engage with boys and men, to prevent their radicalisation.
 Both on an individual level and as a village or society.
 The radicalisation of boys and men, lead to all sorts of violence and misogyny which gets weaponised to not only attack women's rights, but also all those (x/f/m) that stand up to protect these rights.
 There really is a simple solution that we will further explore in this session.
-Sign up for this session (dutch only) through this link.
+Sign up for this session (dutch only) through

 She Leads: Young Defenders, Bold Futures.
 Organised by Plan International.
 From 9:30-11:00 in room Postzaal 2+3.
-Language: English
+Language: English.

 Join us for an event where we present the latest findings on Child Marriage and the Realities Faced by Girls Worldwide.
 The report highlights the global context on girls' and women's rights, the deep-rooted causes of child marriage and its profound impact on girls’ education, health, rights, and futures.